The Charlie Hartill Fund

 HOW TO APPLY FOR THEATRE

-- Please read the relevant application pack here before applying.
+- For the Ensemble Strand, please read the relevant application pack here before applying.

-- Click here to see the relevant application qustions (for reference only)
+- Click here to see the relevant application qustions.

-- Please read the relevant application pack here before applying.
+- For the UK-based Black, Asian and Global Majority strand, please read the relevant application pack here before applying.

-- Click here to see the relevant application questions (for reference only)
+- Click here to see the relevant application questions.

 We accept applications to both strands.